Prix D’Excellence en Journalisme Économique et Financier de L’AGPC

 - $2,000 Third prize

-- Each Award applicant is permitted to make one submission consisting of up to three articles or one series of related articles.
+- Each Award applicant is permitted to make one submission consisting of:

 - Submissions must have appeared in print publications or on-line media available to the Canadian public.